 Ways That Children Deal With Having An Empty Cup

-- They steal from other people’s cups- or steal from their happiness, like when he poured the lemonade on his brother’s head.
+- They steal from other people’s cups or steal from their happiness- like when my son poured the lemonade on his brother’s head.

 - Misbehave to get your attention and show that they need a refill.
 This was definitely happening!

 - Seem to have bottomless cups, or need constant “topping off.”
 Do you ever feel like the more attention you give your child, the more they seem to need?
 It’s because their cup is empty and far from being “full.”
 So adding a little attention (even when it feels like a lot to you) isn’t enough.

 The cup is a metaphor for emotions, so if a child’s cup is full they are content and happy.
 What leads to an empty cup will vary for each child.
 I eventually realized that my son’s cup was probably feeling empty because he was stressed by the start of a new school year.

 He was having to make all new friends and adjust to a new routine in a new classroom.
 It might have even felt a little lonely for him.
 He was also definitely exhausted from having to get up super early and spend 7 hours in school.

 So now that I know his emotional cup is running on empty, here are a few ways I can try to fill it:

 1. Encourage Play

 It would be so easy to let him watch tv or his iPad when he gets home from school to veg out, but I’ve tried to maintain consistent play dates at least once a week and encourage him to actually play with his toys with his brother.

 Last week my oldest had a play date at a friend’s house so my youngest and I were able to have some 1:1 time.
 We went to a splash pad, got ice cream, and went on a play ground for a while.
 It was challenging for a bit, because his cup was so low that he demanded even more of my attention now that he was getting it.